 (Mind Tools Content Team 2018)

-Tyczkowski et al. (2015) acknowledge that to be an effective leader or manager, it is also important to be resilient.
+Tyczkowski et al. (2015) acknowledge that in order to be an effective leader or manager, it is also important to be resilient.
 As such, it is crucial to possess stress-management skills and high emotional intelligence.

 Montalvo (2015) recognise that successful nurse leaders also need to have political skills.
-This is due to the need to manage organisational politics, complete performance evaluations, network, cope with stress, and achieve interpersonal relationships.
+This is due to the need to manage organisational politics, complete performance evaluations, network, cope with stress and achieve interpersonal relationships.

 Witges and Scanlan (2014) express that leadership is imperative for nurse managers, as it can improve staff performance and client care.